space

 Landfill Gas Management

 For safety and health reasons, a landfill gas management system is in place for a restored landfill.
 Landfill gas is collected and treated on site.
-Some of the collected gas is utilized for electricity generation for onsite use or thermal energy for leachate treatment.
+Some of the collected gas is utilized for electricity generation for onsite use or as a thermal energy source for leachate treatment.
 Excess gas is flared as far as practicable for complete destruction.

 Monitoring